-II.
-Data
+II.Data

 Monthly data with the time span from January 1993 to January 2012 are employed in our empirical study.
-All consumer price indices, CPI (in local currency, period average, over the previous year) for the Argentine, Chile, Columbia, Costa Rica Dominica, Grenada, Mexico, Saint Lucia and Saint Vincent and the Grenadines are taken from (IMF, International Financial Statistics).
+All consumer price indices, CPI (in local currency, period average, over previous year) for the Argentina, Chile, Columbia, Costa Rica Dominica, Grenada, Mexico, Saint Lucia and Saint Vincent and the Grenadines are taken from (IMF, International Financial Statistics).
 We calculate inflation rates of nine countries by their seasonally adjusted CPI data.
 Figure 1 plots the inflation rates series for Argentina, Chile, Columbia, Costa Rica Dominica, Grenada, Mexico, Saint Lucia and Saint Vincent and the Grenadines.
-In the figure, we find some significant upward or downward trend in the inflation rate series, which shows some non-linear adjustment patterns.
+From the figure, we do find some significant upward or downward trend in the inflation rate series, there seems to be some non-linear adjustment patterns.

 III.
-Methodology Framework
+Methodology framework